viriannn/lab5-soa/README.md

 Done:

 - [Use Camel for keeping a copy of responses in a database](https://github.com/rauljavierre/lab5-soa/tree/test) Raul Javierre has learned how an external database can be integrated in a Camel route quite easily.
 In additon, his work shows how to use docker-compose for building and running two nodes: the application and the dabase.
+- [Use Camel for providing a REST endpoint for queries](https://github.com/AlbertoCalvoRubio/lab5-soa/tree/gift) Alberto Calvo has learned that it is very easy to create http endpoints in Camel but remember: it is a pipeline and you must explicitly tell Camel what to do. :gift:

 In progress:

 - [Create an operator "-" to filter out tweets that contain a keyword](https://camel.apache.org/components/latest/eips/filter-eip.html)
-- [Use Camel for providing a REST endpoint for queries](https://camel.apache.org/components/latest/rest-component.html); current client should work.
 - [Use Camel for providing a WebSocked endpoint for queries](https://camel.apache.org/components/latest/websocket-jsr356-component.html); a websocket client is required.

 Proposed: